willduff/mixedreality-enthusiast-guide/docs/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md

 > We will be updating, making additions to and may be revising these Windows Mixed Reality PC Compatibility Guidelines.
 Please check back regularly for the latest guidelines and requirements.

 **HP Reverb Compatible Specs**<br>
-Due to the higher resolution, the following requirements apply to the HP Reverb G1 & G2 product lines to ensure optimzl 90Hz experience:
+Due to the higher resolution, the following requirements apply to the HP Reverb G1 & G2 product lines to ensure optimal 90Hz, full resolution experience:

 <ul>
 <li> Intel Core i5, i7, Intel Xenon E3-1240 v5, equivalent or better.
 AMD Ryzen 5 equivalent or better. </li>